JeremyTechDev/tsseract/README.md

 - To start the app in development mode: `npm run server`

+- You can seed the database with some dummy data by running: `npm run seed`

 You should get the following logs on the console:

 ```